project-fifo/docs/technical/api/ipranges.rst

    :>json array free: list of free IPs
    :>json array used: list of used IPs
-   :>json object metadata: metadata associated witht the IPrange
+   :>json object metadata: metadata associated with the IPrange

 ____